praneet1988/ELeFHAnt/docs/paper.md

 ![](https://raw.githubusercontent.com/praneet1988/ELeFHAnt/main/ELeFHAnt.png)

 The attributes of our three example datasets of early gut development are shown below, as well as those of the integrated dataset.
+"Fetal" refers to a subset of terminal ileum (TI) data from an atlas for human fetal intestinal development called "STAR-FINDer" [@Fawkner-Corbett:2021].
+"Gut" refers to a subset of duojejunum cell data from the Gut Cell Atlas, which also examines intestinal development from 6-10 weeks post-conception [@Elmentaite:2020].
+Lastly, "Spence" refers a subset of fetal intestinal data from a multi-endodermal organ atlas [@Yu:2021].

 #### Table 1